- Task Issued: Term 1, Week 2, 2018

 Refer to Photography, Video and Digital Imaging course outcomes for further details

-- Learn about the origins of photography and associated inventions
+- Learn about the beginnings of photography and related inventions

 - Introduce students to the practice of wet photography.